Woman gets surprise air mail when drone carrying marijuana crashes into home - NewsBreak

 Woman gets surprise air mail when drone carrying marijuana crashes into home

-RICHLAND COUNTY, Ohio ( WJW ) – Someone in Ohio expecting a “gift” by air, and not from Santa, will now have to go to the sheriff’s department to claim it.
+RICHLAND COUNTY, Ohio (WJW) — Someone in Ohio expecting a “gift” by air, and not from Santa, will now have to go the sheriff’s department to claim it.

 Richland County Sheriff Captain Donald Zehner said a drone carrying marijuana, cell phones, and tobacco crashed into a home on Evergreen Avenue in Mansfield Monday evening.

-A woman living at the home heard something hit her house, ran outside, and found the drone.
-The drone had a package attached to it with a cord.

-The woman told deputies the drone was still “beeping” when she found it and she immediately called 911.Mail theft is becoming a growing problem.
-Here’s how to protect yourself
+The woman told deputies the drone was still “beeping” when she found it and she immediately called 911.Bud blockers: Over 400 NY localities say ‘no’ to pot sales

 According to the sheriff’s report, all of the lights on the drone were covered with duct tape.